 If folks know it’s important to hire right and expensive to hire wrong, why don’t they do a better job?
 Hiring the right way is hard; most folks don’t even know how to do it right.

 First: Determine How Success Is Defined In Your Environment

 Before you can predict performance, you must define it.
 You must understand what it takes your salespeople to be successful in your sales environment.

 For example, you conduct a job analysis and determine that high sales performers are high in persistence and low sales performers are low in persistence.
-In this case, an assessment test that measures persistence is a good choice for your business.
+In this case, an assessment test that measures persistence is a good choice for your business when prospecting new hires.

 If you need help with sales job analysis, please contact us.
 We have strong expertise in this area.

 Second: Select the Sales Test(s) That Measures Traits Important to Your Success